Skip to main content

 1

-Stage 1 — Discovery & Advisory (typically 2 months)
+Stage 1 — Discovery: Consultancy, Education & Training (typically 2 months)

-Typically over two months (may extend based on your organization's complexity) we combine process archaeology (individual interviews with the people doing the real work), group inquiry, opportunity advisory, and agent design.
-AI fluency sessions are tied to your real workflows.
-At the end of the stage you receive three concrete artifacts: the Process Reality Map, the AI Opportunity Score, and the Agent Blueprint.
+Two months (may extend based on your organization's complexity) of consultancy, education, and training.
+We combine process archaeology (individual interviews with the people doing the real work), group inquiry, AI fluency training anchored in your real workflows, and opportunity advisory with ranking by risk and return.
+We don't design agents at this stage — first we identify what's worth designing.
+At the end of Stage 1 you receive three artifacts: the Process Reality Map, the AI Opportunity Score, and an Opportunity Ranking + Recommendation.
 Billed monthly with deliverables every two weeks.

 2